Prison education: Cost and financial benefits

 In 2013, the cost of providing education to a prisoner in the United States was between $1,400 and $1,744 a year, and the cost of incarceration was between $28,323 and $31,286 per inmate, while in Canada the cost was on average $2,950 per year for education, and $111,202 for incarceration per male inmate; female inmates cost approximately twice this amount to incarcerate.
 In England and Wales, education courses linked with reduced recidivism are priced at about £250 each as of 2014, compared to an average annual cost of £37,648 to incarcerate each inmate.
 In Australia in 1988, the cost of incarcerating a prisoner was $40,000 a year, while the entire budget for prison education at Bathurst Correctional Complex was $120,000 per year.
-In order for that prison's program to be cost effective at that time, it would have only needed to keep one person out of prison for three years.
-As of 2015, the average cost of incarcerating a prisoner in Australia is $109,821 a year.
+In order for that prison's programme to be cost effective at that time, it would have only needed to keep one person out of prison for three years.
+As of 2023, the average cost of incarcerating a prisoner in Australia is $153,895 a year.

-Studies have found that due to the increased post-release employment and decreased recidivism associated with prison education, the financial savings to the community more than offset the cost of the programs.
-A 2003 study found that a prison education program in Maryland reduced recidivism by 20%.
-Government analysts estimated that the program was saving taxpayers more than $24 million a year based solely on the costs of re-incarceration.
+Studies have found that due to the increased post-release employment and decreased recidivism associated with prison education, the financial savings to the community more than offset the cost of the programmes.
+A 2003 study found that a prison education programme in Maryland reduced recidivism by 20%.
+Government analysts estimated that the programme was saving taxpayers more than $24 million a year based solely on the costs of re-incarceration.
 In the State of Washington, the cost of post-secondary prison education in 2016 was $1,249 per inmate, while the total financial savings per inmate due to the courses was found to be $26,630.
-In 2019, the Washington State Institute for Public Policy concluded there was a 100% chance that post-secondary education programs would produce benefits greater than the course costs, while vocational and basic literacy education were both found to have a 98% chance of being cost-effective, with net savings of $17,226 and $11,364 per inmate respectively.
+In 2019, the Washington State Institute for Public Policy concluded there was a 100% chance that post-secondary education programmes would produce benefits greater than the course costs, while vocational and basic literacy education were both found to have a 98% chance of being cost-effective, with net savings of $17,226 and $11,364 per inmate respectively.
+A meta-analysis in the US between 1980 and 2023 found positive economic returns for all education programs, ranging from an additional 61.15% return on top of the initial investment for university education, to 205.12% for vocational classes.
+The lower return for university studies was due to the high costs of the courses, not the effectiveness of the education.
 Estimates on the cost effectiveness of prison education are typically conservative, as they are unable to measure the indirect savings as a result of fewer victims, and reduced strain on police, judicial and social service systems.
 Taxpayers save additional money as former prisoners who gain employment pay taxes, are better able to support their families, and are less reliant on public financial assistance.